keenanpayne/keenanpayne.com/posts/lacking-political-purpose.md

 ### Brainstorming opportunities to engage with my political purpose

-Here are a few ideas I've been considering that involve using my skills as a web developer in ways that align with my political beliefs:
+Here are a few ideas I've had that involve using my skills as a web developer in ways that align with my political beliefs:

 - Improve the online presence of political candidates with a similar political ideology/agenda.
 - Collaborate with leftist publishers like [Jacobin](https://jacobin.com) to introduce more folks to Social Democratic, Socialist, and Marxist ideologies through compelling and thoughtful journalism.